Esmatullah12/news-website/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-To see my portfolio click [here](https://news-website-f9vh.onrender.com)
+for live demo of the website click [here](https://news-website-f9vh.onrender.com) Video about the website [here](https://www.loom.com/share/ff1cbcfc695f4813a0a28255f5de6be0)

 ## 💻 Getting Started <a name="getting-started"></a>